Neural-Finance/Neural-Finance/README.md

 <br/>

 ```
-1. Tensorflow Basic Tutorial.html: basic usage about tensorflow, if you are familar with it, you can skip it.
+1. Tensorflow Tutorial.html: basic usage about tensorflow, if you are familar with it, you can skip it.
 ```

 ```